doom-neovim/doom-nvim/docs/README.md

 configuration framework for [GNU Emacs](https://www.gnu.org/software/emacs/) adapted for all vimmer who want less framework in their framework and the performance of a handmade configuration (or better).
-It can be a base for your own setup or a resource for Vim enthusiasts to learn more about our favorite editor and how to do X things on it by using Vimscript/Lua.
+It can be a base for your own setup or a resource for Neovim enthusiasts to learn more about our favorite editor and how to do X things on it by using Lua.

 Doom Nvim is an opinionated collection of reasonable (and optional) defaults with a focus on performance (both runtime and startup) and on abstraction-light, readable